Atlanta Premises Liability Lawyer

 - Invitee: Anyone who has been invited onto a property is considered an “invitee”.
-Landowners and operators have a duty to take reasonable steps to maintain safety on property.
-The landowner or operator must also warn and/or repair known dangerous.
-Finally, the landowner or operator has a duty to inspect the property to discover if unknown dangerous conditions exist.
+Landowners and operators have to take reasonable steps to maintain safety on the property.
+The landowner or operator must also warn and/or repair known dangers.
+Finally, the landowner or operator must inspect the property to discover if unknown dangerous conditions exist.

 - Licensee: A “licensee” is someone who enters the property for his or her own purpose and is present at the consent of the landowner or operator.
-In this case, the landowner or operator has a duty to ensure safety on the property by repairing and/or warning of known dangerous conditions that are not obvious to licensee.
-Unlike, with invitees, there is generally no duty to inspect for dangerous conditions.
+In this case, the landowner or operator must ensure safety on the property by repairing and/or warning of known dangerous conditions that are not obvious to a licensee.
+Unlike with invitees, there is generally no duty to inspect for dangerous conditions.

 Could Poor Security Give Rise to a Premises Liability Claim?